cakephp/app-tailwind/README.md

 ## Layout

-The app skeleton uses [Milligram](https://milligram.io/) (v1.3) minimalist CSS framework by default.
-You can, however, replace it with any other library or custom styles.
+The app skeleton uses the [tailwind](https://tailwindcss.com/docs) CSS framework by default.